-Why small phrases matter so much
+Why short phrases work so well

-Use phrases that focus on process
+Words that focus on effort

 - “You are still learning this.”